georchestra/georchestra/docker/README.md

-# Docker version of georchestra
+# geOrchestra on Docker

 ## Build

 ### With maven

-Following modules have a maven configuration for building docker images :
+The following modules have a maven configuration to build docker images:

  * CAS
  * DownloadForm